PietroBattiston/PHP-MVC-Framework-with-IoC-Container-and-Query-Builder/README.md

 ```
 > Note: The QueryBuilder will call the Database class once obtained the final query.
 All the values are binded.
 Please refer to [PDO Bind Value](https://www.php.net/manual/en/pdostatement.bindvalue.php)

-> WARNING: For security reasons you must always validate data before sending it to the Builder.
+> WARNING: For security reasons you must always validate and sanitize data before sending it to the Builder.

 ## Requests
 The framework is [PSR-7](https://www.php-fig.org/psr/psr-7/) compliant.
 Please check the following examples: